Petty’s 20 points leads Alabama past Missouri 88-74

+“That’s a pretty crazy stat,” Alabama coach Nate Oats said.
+“For us to still win by 14 when they set an SEC record for number of free throws made 100 percent, that speaks a lot to what else we were doing well, because we didn’t do a very good job keeping them off the free throw line.”

+The Tide (10-7, 3-2 Southeastern Conference) built a 12-point second-half lead and then withstood challenges to punctuate a week that included handing No. 4 Auburn its first loss.
+The final margin was the game’s biggest.

 Missouri (9-8, 1-4) pulled to within three points several times, the last on Reed Nikko’s basket with 6:34 left.
-That was as close as the Tigers could come despite making all 31 free throw attempts.
+That was as close as the Tigers could come despite all that success at the line.

+“I told the guys I’m happy that they did that,” Missouri coach Cuonzo Martin said.
+“I’m very impressed with that, because we spend so much time as a staff on really driving the ball.
+A lot of stuff we got at the rim.
+We made the free throws.
+That’s not easy.
+They did that.”

 Petty scored nine points down the stretch for the Tide.
-He and Reese each made four 3-pointers.
+He and Reese each made four 3-pointers with Petty’s biggest a quick one from the top of the key late.

+“Coach gives us the green light to shoot 3s in transition if we’re open,” Petty said.
+“I really just walked up and I saw (the defender’s) feet within the 3-point line and I shot it with confidence.”

 Herb Jones had 11 points and 12 rebounds for Alabama.
 Kira Lewis scored 10 points and had seven assists but also turned it over six times.